friendly-bits/geoip-shell/Documentation/DETAILS.md

 - Calls the -manage script to set up geoip.
 - If an error occurs during the installation, it is propagated back through the execution chain and eventually the -install script calls the -uninstall script to revert any changes made to the system.
 - Required arguments are `-c <"country_codes">` and `-m <whitelist|blacklist>`
-- Accepts optional custom cron schedule expression for the autoupdate schedule with the '-s' option.
-Default cron schedule is "15 4 * * *" - at 4:15 [am] every day. 'disable' instead of the schedule will disable autoupdates.

 Additional options:
 - `-u <source>`: specify source for fetching of ip lists.
 Currently supports 'ripe' and 'ipdeny', defaults to ripe.